samfrances/postcode-app/README.md

 As a result, you won't see much except the "create react app" starter app if you run `yarn start`.
 However, if you look in the dev console, you will see the result of two requests, one valid, one invalid.

+Next steps:
+- [ ] Unit tests for `apiClient/parseResponse.ts`
+- [ ] Unit tests for `PostcodeClient`, using mock of `fetch`.
+- [ ] Redux state and async workflow for making and storing requests, tracking request state, etc.
+- [ ] React view
+- [ ] Routing using React Router